isbm/bobtheshell/README.md

 Installation
 --------
-You can just enable bobtheshell in zsh as is:
+You can just enable bobtheshell in zsh as is, after copying `bobtheshell.zsh-theme` to your `.oh-my-zsh/themes` path:

 ### Zsh